docker/cli/docs/extend/plugins_authorization.md

 the request is denied and the error is surfaced to the client.
 Plugins should also fail closed: if the plugin cannot confidently evaluate a request, it should return an error or `Allow: false`.

+> [!WARNING]
+> Because the plugin receives the [**raw** request body](#authzpluginauthzreq) from the daemon, it must
+> apply the same decoding semantics as the daemon to be sure it evaluates the request the daemon will
+> act on.
+The daemon decodes JSON with Go's [`encoding/json.Unmarshal`](https://pkg.go.dev/encoding/json#Unmarshal).
+>
+> The same requirement applies to the response body.
+Plugins that depend on `ResponseBody`
+> inspection for redaction or content-filtering should restrict their policies to endpoints
+> whose response is produced as a single write (typical of REST-style API responses).
+For
+> commands whose responses are streamed or are likely to exceed the [buffer](#response-body-size-and-partial-buffering) through multiple
+> writes, do not rely on `ResponseBody` for security-relevant decisions; perform the filtering
+> in a separate layer in front of the daemon.

 ### Response body size and partial buffering

 The internal buffer that holds the response body between the daemon's HTTP